scantor96/Anagrams/README.md

 - FAQ
   * Can I also make an anagrammy with this list/code?
     - Of course!
 I'm literally begging for someone else to make one of these puzzles because I want to solve one.
+  * Why does the text file look like that?
+    - Each line is a list of words that anagram to each other.
+Not all of it makes good fill, so it's still necessary to look through the list for words you might actually want in your puzzle, and create a .dict file of those good words.
+  * Did this program take a long time to run?
+    - Yes!
+I'm a linguist who knows just enough Python to do a task.
+I don't know much about algorithms or efficiency, the for loop is my best friend.
+  * Why are there naughty words in this list?
+    - I included words that I scored 0 when I made my `allwords.txt`.
+Some are marked to 0 because they have no business in puzzles, and some just because I don't like them.
+It was too much work to sift through my 0's and check which ones I find icky and which ones we should all find icky, so all are included.
+Apologies for the inevitable filth.